 Agreements with changes to the standard template and/or Training Site generated templates:

-- Route to Jane Yung, AAG, and copy Lansing Jones, paralegal, for review and signature prior to requesting Dave Anderson’s signature
+- Route to Alice Becker, AAG, and copy Lansing Jones, paralegal, for review and signature prior to requesting Dave Anderson’s signature

 - Note: please plan for up to 30 days to complete review at the AAG level